iamsiddharthasharma/iamsiddharthasharma/README.md

 <h1 align="center">Hi y'all!
 I'm Siddhartha Sharma👋</h1>
-<h3 align="center">Just a curious fresher passionate for Development.
-Currently pursuing B.Tech in Computer Science Engineering with spl. in AI & ML.
-Part-time Web Development enthusiast too.
-Apart from that, I'm just a nerd for football and music.</h3>
+<h3 align="center">Siddhartha is a young tech enthusiast, Front-end Web Developer, AI-ML Researcher, Crypto & Web3 Fanatic, and also a Creative Video Editor, currently in his sophomore year of B.Tech in CSE (With Spl. in AI & ML).

+He's a very focused and creative individual who is thriving hard & passionate about new tech.
+He likes to be creative and add a Wow factor in everything he does.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iamsiddharthasharma&label=Profile%20views&color=0e75b6&style=flat" alt="iamsiddharthasharma" /> </p>